simonehagey/orbdot/docs/source/example_wasp-12.rst

 Setup
 =====
-Before running the model fits, we need to save the transit and eclipse mid-times to a :ref:`data file <data-files>` and populate the :ref:`star-planet information file <info-file>` and the :ref:`settings file <settings-file>`.
+Before running the model fits, we need to save the transit and eclipse mid-times to a :ref:`data file <data-files>`, populate the star-planet :ref:`info file <info-file>`, and create a :ref:`settings file <settings-file>`.

 Data
 ----
-The transit mid-times are taken from Table 5 of Yee et al. (2020) [1]_ and saved in the file: ``examples/data/WASP-12/WASP-12_mid_times.txt``.
+The transit mid-times are taken from Table 5 of Yee et al. (2020), [1]_ and saved in the file: ``examples/data/WASP-12/WASP-12_mid_times.txt``.
 Note that the eclipse mid-times, listed at the end of the file, are specified by a half-orbit (0.5) in the ``Epoch`` column, which is required for OrbDot to treat them separately from the transit mid-times.

 The authors clarify that the eclipse mid-times provided in the table have not been corrected for the light-travel time across the extent of the orbit, so we have accounted for that by subtracting :math:`2a/c = 22.9 \, \mathrm{s}`.
 Additionally, to simplify the appearance of the plots, the ``Source`` column has been modified to reflect only whether the measurement was compiled by the authors (``"Yee et al. 2019 (compiled)"``) or if it is a new observation that they provide (``"Yee et al. 2019"``).